s-heins/notes-relevant-search/RelevantSearch.md

 With the help of *Asymmetric Analysis* we can have a search for `"animal"` return documents that contain the words "dog", "poodle", or "cat" and do not contain the word "animal" itself.
 This can be achieved in multiple ways which will be explained in the following sections.

+In general, it can be said that:

+* <mark>If the tokens produced at index-time are equal or more general than the document, queries match documents of equal or greater specificity</mark>: If we produce `fruit`, `apple`, and `fuji` for the `fuji` document, it will match for the `fruit` query as well even though that is more general than the document. \
+Another way to word it:
+If the tokens in the index are more general than the tokens produced at query time, search will retrieve items that are more specific than the search term.
+(Example: Query for `apple`, documents in the index have tokens: `fruit apple fuji` and `fruit apple gala` -> documents for Fuji and Gala will be returned even though the query was for apples in general.)
+* <mark>If the tokens in the index are more specific than the tokens produced at query time, search will retrieve items that are more general than the search term.</mark> (Example: Query for `apple` results in tokens `apple` and `fruit`, four documents in the index with each just one token: `fuji`, `gala`, `apple`, `fruit` -> `apple` and `fruit` documents will be returned.)

 #### With synonyms

 The example in the previous section already used asymmetric analysis so that we would also return dress shoes for a search for shoes.
 Let's try with another example, this time using fruit.